 “I become aware of breathing and can feel the breath flowing in and out of my throat as well as filling my lungs“

-According to neuroscientists like A. D. Craig and Antonio Damasio, we all have an introspective sense that gives us a sense of the body’s interior.
+According to neuroscientists like A. D. Craig and Antonio Damasio, we all have an interoceptive sense which gives us a sense of the body’s interior.
 Accordingly, this inner sense rests on a representational mapping system (also called the somatosensory system”), which developed in order for us to observe our internal states such as:

 “(…) pain states, body temperature, flush, itch, tickle, shudder, visceral and genital sensations; the state of the smooth musculature in blood vessels and other viscera (…).“

 Could it be that marijuana interacts with this body mapping system?
 We also know that large doses of marijuana can lead to “body image distortions”, which are also often described in in literature.